Jai-Pradeep/iittp-integrated/README.md

 1. Animated icons matching the color palette add an attractive look to the UI.
 2. Visually engaging icons reduce the static look of the app.

+ ###  **OUTLETS:**

+The Challenge:

+●	In most cases, checking the menu items of a hotel requires us to physically visit the Restaurants to see what is offered in the menu.
+●	else we have to travel distance to go another Restaurants to check the menu.

+The Solution:

+1. This feature displays every item on the menu for every hotel nearby to our campus  in your mobile.
+2.	you can sit in your room and go through the menus of all the nearby restaurants.
+And order what you crave

+ ###  **QUICK LINKS:**

+The Challenge:

+1)	 It’s inefficient and time-consuming to look up the academic website, College ERP, College magazine etc ..
+2)	Time management and organisation are issues faced by students to find the ERP website, Collage magazine.

+ Solution:

+1. To solve this problem, and make students’ life smoother, here is another feature of the Integrated IIT T app.
+2. Primarily, students can view the Institute Website, College ERP, Collage magazine.
+3.	, made easier with a swipe to the right or left.

 ## Contributions

 ### **Yamini Shree.B  CS21B056**